Faith leaders told that reversing overdoses is an act of resurrection

 "When you give someone some naloxone, you give them hope," said Barnow, who started at the nonprofit group in April.
 Since then, she's worked with faith leaders to educate them about harm reduction and how they can use it in their pastoral care and speak about it in services.

-Harm reductionists like Barnow work to reduce the stigma and shame around drug use and provide drug users with sterile equipment and naloxone, a powerful medication that blocks the effect of opioids and can bring someone out of an overdose.
+Barnow is a harm reductionist working to reduce the stigma and shame around drug use and provide drug users with sterile equipment and naloxone, a powerful medication that blocks the effect of opioids and can bring someone out of an overdose.

 She got involved in harm reduction work — which focuses on making sure people who use drugs are healthy, loved and connected whether they are sober or not — after one of her "first big loves" died of an overdose in 2004.